 How often should my chimney be inspected?

 At least once a year, regardless of how often you use the fireplace.
-Annual inspections let you catch developing issues before they become more costly, and ensure the chimney is safe to use at the start of each season.
+Annual inspections catch developing issues before they grow costly.
+They also confirm the chimney is safe at the start of each season.

 Schedule a Chimney Repair Inspection in the Bay Area

-If you have noticed any of the signs above, or if it has been more than a year since your last chimney inspection, Cali Chimney can help.
-We provide chimney repair, inspections, and cleaning across the San Francisco Bay Area — including Oakland, San Jose, San Francisco, Fremont, Concord, and nearby communities.
+Noticed any of the signs above?
+Or has it been over a year since your last chimney inspection?
+Cali Chimney can help.
+We provide chimney repair, inspections, and cleaning across the San Francisco Bay Area.
+That includes Oakland, San Jose, San Francisco, Fremont, Concord, and nearby communities.

 Contact Cali Chimney to schedule a chimney repair inspection.
-We will assess the condition of your chimney, explain what we find, and give you an honest picture of what is needed.
+We will assess your chimney and explain what we find.
+Then we give you an honest picture of what is needed.